 Of the many questions I enjoy asking musicians of a certain age is how the digital revolution affects their work.
 “Well,” he paused, pondered and admitted “I am relatively untouched by the MP3 revolution.
 When I was in my prime as a producer I had 16 and perhaps 24 tracks.
 When 100 tracks became available and making records meant looking at a screen, I stepped away.”
 He hasn’t recorded with tape in eons, but he likes to “cheat the technology to make it sound mellower and to create a certain atmosphere.
 The response is that people hear it as a lovely breath of fresh air, or more often it puts people off when they first hear it.
 I like the homemade quality of it, but I know a majority of folks don’t like it.”

 We then turned to one of my favorite stories in rock music, how Nick Lowe sorta woke up one day and found he was a millionaire when his song appeared on the soundtrack of The Bodyguard.
-He didn’t usually pay attention to these license agreements when they came by, as not all deals came to fruition.
+He didn’t usually pay attention to these license agreements when they came by, as not all such deals came to fruition.
 “Often you are in the theatre, eating your popcorn when you realize they have actually used your song.”
 But The Bodyguard situation was different, as Lowe noticed that Kevin Costner was both a producer of the film and music supervisor.
 After the album was selling in the tens of millions, he called Curtis Stigers, the singer who covered his song.
 It turns out recording “What So Funny About Peace Love and Understanding” was a last minute suggestion by Stigers.
 Lowe and Stigers are now understandably friends.

-The royalties from Stiger’s version (Lowe’s first recording of which precedes Elvis Costello’s classic version) put Lowe in a financial opposition to undertake the curve in his style that started about six albums ago with The Impossible Bird.
+The royalties from Stiger’s version (Lowe’s first recording of which precedes Elvis Costello’s classic version) put Lowe in a financial position to undertake the curve in his style that started about six albums ago with The Impossible Bird.
 The subsequent series of albums (the most recent of which is The Old Magic) portrays an aging man coming to grips with being in the second half of his life.
-Wry, playful and eminently musical, this series of albums represents one of the strongest testaments to a rock star who has figured out how to age gracefully with all his songwriting prowess intact.
+Wry, playful and eminently musical, Lowe’s most recent series of albums represents one of the strongest testaments to a rock star who has figured out how to age gracefully with all his songwriting prowess intact.

 His most recent tour was opening for Wilco, which undoubtedly exposed him to a younger and receptive audience.
 Wilco has covered the first song Lowe wrote and recorded when he and Costello formed Stiff Records: “I Love My Label.”
 On many nights, Wilco and Lowe teamed up for a near-perfect version of Lowe’s biggest hit “Cruel to Be Kind.”